 What is Founders Bootcamp?

-Founders Bootcamp is the world's largest startup program for teenagers.
+Founders Bootcamp is the world's largest startup program for young founders.
 In short, we want to help you build real companies.
 Once your team is formally accepted, we will work with you for up to a full year to grow your startup.
-Most of our teams join us in person for a summer program in Los Angeles and work with us remotely for the rest of the year, but we have flexibility based on what's best for your team.
+Teams can either join us in person or work remotely; we have flexibility based on what's best for your team.
 Our accelerator program includes graduate-level content assembled in collaboration with successful entrepreneurs, startup investors, and professors from UCLA, MIT, and Stanford.